-The Timberland boots are very common and popular choice among the people.
-As the iconic Timberland boots were made for sturdy works, they often get spot, dirt and dust.
-So, they need to be kept clean for a longer life and performance.
+The Timberland boots are a very common and popular choice among the people.
+As the iconic Timberland boots were made for sturdy works, they often get spots, dirt, and dust.
+So, they need to be kept clean for longer life and performance.
 When you keep your boots clean, the boots will last longer and keep the new-looking for a long time.
 And as the boots are made of Nubuck leather, they need different and special care than other boots.
 In this article, we discussed how to clean suede Timberland boots.
 After reading this guide, you’ll know how to clean Timberland boots at home easily so that you can save your time and money.

 Be with us and read the steps of cleaning the Timberland boots carefully so that you get the proper instructions on how to clean Timberland boots and memorize the steps for further application.

 1. Take a soft brush and remove all the small debris from the surfaces of the boots.
 This is the first session of cleaning any Timberland boot.
 Just start from the top of the ankle of the boot and go all way down slowly of the boot surface.
 If you notice a small amount of debris on the surface of the boot, then a soft and light brushing will remove them.
 On the other hand, when you have a lot of debris on the surface of the boot, try a deep brushing and remove as much debris as you can.
 You can clean the boots with any soft brush.
-However, the Timberland Company also produces a cleaning tool for the Timberland boots.
+However, the Timberland Company also produces a cleaning tool for Timberland boots.
 The kit is specially made for Nubuck or Suede and the brush is soft and highly able to do the work perfectly.
 You can find the kit set as “Suede Brush”.

 2. After cleaning the debris, it’s time to remove any scuff marks if they appear on the surface of the boots.
 You can easily remove it off with a simple pencil eraser.
 You may also use the Timberland cleaning bar of a generic suede eraser.
-To remove the scuff marks, just rub the area of the boot with eraser of Timberland cleaning bar lightly until the marks disappear.
+To remove the scuff marks, just rub the area of the boot with the eraser of Timberland cleaning bar lightly until the marks disappear.
 This is a very common and easy process.
 And please remember, the cleaning bar is only for cleaning the scuff marks.
-DO NOT try to clean the dirt or mud that covers the boots day to day.
+DO NOT try to clean the dirt or mud that covers the boots day today.

 3. When you finish rubbing the surface of the boot with eraser or cleaning bar, take the brush again and brush up over the surface of the boot.
 This process will remove the eraser debris if they remain on the surface.
 Move the brush in a single direction to ensure that the surface of the boot gets a uniform look.

 4. Not only a cleaning after the boots get dirt isn’t enough well, but also you should maintain a regular weekly basis cleaning procedure.
-The dirt covers the boots day to day, so if you clean the boots once per week, it won’t let the dirt covered up and your boots will remain fresh and new for a long time.
+The dirt covers the boots day today, so if you clean the boots once per week, it won’t let the dirt-covered up and your boots will remain fresh and new for a long time.

 Step 02- Making a Deep Cleaning:

 1. For making a deep cleaning of your boots, you first need the cleaning tools.
-Get a Nubuck cleaning and sealing products for the job by making sure that the products match your boots.
+Get Nubuck cleaning and sealing products for the job by making sure that the products match your boots.
 The products are designed for different fabrics of the boot.
 So get that one which is suitable for the fabric of your boots.
 The traditional Timberland boots are made of Nubuck where the modern Timberland boots are made of leather and suede.
 But don’t worry; the Nubuck and suede boots can be cleaned typically with the same boot cleaner.
 Just make sure that the products can clean the usual yellow Timberland boots.
-And if you’re still unsure about the products, take a help from the local shoe repair shop.
-Ask them about the suitable products for your boots.
+And if you’re still unsure about the products, take help from the local shoe repair shop.
+Ask them about suitable products for your boots.

 2. When you get the cleaning products, take the boots and remove the shoe-laces.
 If your shoe-laces are clean then put them aside.
 But if they seem not clean, then wash them by hands with soap and water and let them dry completely.
 Using warm water is more effective.
 You can also wash them in the washing machine.
 But it’s better to wash them separately if they’re really dirty.

 3. Now take a soft-bristle brush and brush off both boots to remove the loose dirt particles.
-Remember, don’t push heavily, it may make scratch on the surface of the boot.
+Remember, don’t push heavily, it may make a scratch on the surface of the boot.
 Use a light motion.
-Remove as much as debris as you can.
+Remove as much as the debris as you can.
 This will minimize the scrubbing amount you need to do later.
 DO NOT forget about the bottom of your boots.
 The soles of the boots may contain a lot of dirt and gravel so clean those off otherwise the house will be dirty.
-And you should use brush instead of towel as because the brush can reach into the crannies and the nooks of your boots easily.
+And you should use a brush instead of a towel as because the brush can reach into the crannies and the nooks of your boots easily.

 4. While cleaning, you should focus on the shape intact of the boots.
 So keep one of your hands inside the boot and place it under the area that you’re going to clean.
 This will create an opposite pressure against the cleaning area which keeps collapsing.

 5. The soles of the boots are also be cleaned out.
 Rinse of the soles from your Timberland boots and wash those with mild dish soap and toothbrush.
-Use warm water and scrub the sloes with toothbrush gently.
+Use warm water and scrub the sloes with a toothbrush gently.
 When the soles are cleaned out, dry them properly before placing them into the boots otherwise the wipe soles will create bad smell inside your boots which is too annoying.

 6. It’s time to start the deep cleaning process.
 Take the cleaning ingredients and warm water and scrub the outside area of the boot gently.
 Make the cleaning motion from 1 direction so that the shape of the boot remains good.
 Apply the scrubbing process until all the stains go off.
 DO NOT press the brush harder, try soft and gentle scrubbing.
-After finishing the scrubbing process, if you still notice some stains that weren’t removed by the scrubbing, use a 400-grit sandpaper and remove them with a light and smooth scrubbing.
+After finishing the scrubbing process, if you still notice some stains that weren’t removed by the scrubbing, use 400-grit sandpaper and remove them with a light and smooth scrubbing.
 DO NOT scrub hard.
 The sandpaper may make scratch badly on the boot.
 And stop scrubbing as soon as the stains disappear.